Anna Bjorn

-Anna Björnsdóttir (born 4 July 1954), also known as Anna Bjorn, is an Icelandic graphic designer, yoga instructor, documentary filmmaker, model and actress.
-In 1974 she represented Iceland in Miss Universe in Manila and was voted Miss Congenial by her fellow contestants.
+Anna Björnsdóttir (born 4 July 1954), also known as Anna Bjorn, is an Icelandic graphic designer, yoga instructor, documentary filmmaker, model, actress and beauty pageant title holder.
+In 1974, she represented Iceland in Miss Universe in Manila and was voted Miss Congenial by her fellow contestants.

 Career

-In the 1970s and 1980s Anna had a successful modeling career, being represented by the Ford Modeling Agency in New York and Nina Blanchard in Los Angeles.
+In the 1970s and 1980s, Anna had a successful modeling career, being represented by the Ford Modeling Agency in New York and Nina Blanchard in Los Angeles.
 She was featured in a great number of television commercials both in Europe and the United States and held exclusive contracts with Noxema and Vidal Sassoon.
 During that time she studied acting in Los Angeles and appeared in several films and television shows in the United States, such as More American Graffiti and The Sword and the Sorcerer and Get Crazy.

-In 1982 Anna co-produced, filmed and edited the documentary From Iceland to Brazil, about Icelandic immigrants to Brazil in the 1870s, and in 1987 she produced and directed the documentary Love & War, about the "war brides" of Iceland.
+In 1982, Anna co-produced, filmed and edited the documentary From Iceland to Brazil, about Icelandic immigrants to Brazil in the 1870s, and in 1987, she produced and directed the documentary Love & War, about the "war brides" of Iceland.

 She became a certified yoga instructor in 1994, having practiced yoga since the late 1970s.
 She opened her own yoga studio, Yogastöð Vesturbæjar/Yoga West, in Reykjavík, Iceland, in 1994 and sold the company in 2007.

 In 2003, Anna graduated from the Iceland Academy of the Arts with a BA degree in graphic design.
 Since then she has worked as a freelance graphic designer, focusing on logo and book design.